cplusplus/SG20/sources/modules/functions/lambdas.md

 A student should be able to:

 1. Use a lambda taking a concrete type as a parameter and return a value
-2. transform a function definition into a lambda and use it
+2. Transform a function definition into a lambda and use it
-3. enumerate trade-offs of code-locality using lambdas vs code reuse with free-functions
+3. Enumerate trade-offs of code-locality using lambdas vs code reuse with free-functions
-4. assign a lambda to a variable for multiple calls
+4. Assign a lambda to a variable for multiple calls
-5. named lambdas to increase code readability
+5. Named lambdas to increase code readability
+6. Explain capture-by-value and capture-by-reference